snt-arg/Guidelines/docs/Organization/git_conventions.md

 ## Branches

+### Recommended Branching Strategy with CI/CD Pipeline

+This approach leverages a CI/CD pipeline, eliminating the need for a `dev` branch.
+The `main` branch is **continuously** updated.

+When developing a new feature or fixing a bug, create a separate branch for the task.
+Once the work is complete, create a pull request to merge it into the `main` branch.
+This PR will be run through the CI/CD pipeline, which will perform tests, verify code compilation, and more.
+If any checks fail, the pull request cannot be merged into the `main` branch.

+### Legacy Branching Strategy (Still Useful)

-Each repository should have at least 2 branches: `main`/`master` and a `dev`.
-The `main` should always contain a stable version of software and the `dev` should be the development branch, where all new changes are performed.
+Each repository should have at least two branches: `main` (or `master`) and `dev`.
+The `main` branch should always contain a stable version of the software, while the `dev` branch serves as the development branch where all new changes are made.

-When you are about to start the implementation of a new feature, and/or fixing a bug, you **should** create a new branch where it will have the new feature, or the fix.
+When starting the implementation of a new feature or fixing a bug, you **should** create a new branch dedicated to the new feature or fix.
+This branch should be created **from the `dev` branch**.
-Therefore, you should create the branch **from the `dev` branch**.
-For this reason, each new branch should have a prefix followed by `/details_of_change`.
-Here are some examples:

-1. `feat/add-login-page`: This branch name indicates that the work being done involves adding a login page feature.

-1. `fix/typo-in-header`: This branch name suggests that the focus is on fixing a typo found in the header section of the project.

-1. `refactor/restructure-database`: This branch name indicates that the work involves refactoring or restructuring the database architecture.

-1. `docs/update-readme`: This branch name suggests updating the project's README documentation.

-1. `test/add-unit-tests`: This branch name indicates adding unit tests to the project for testing purposes.

-1. `style/change-button-color`: This branch name suggests changing the color of buttons in the user interface.

-1. `hotfix/fix-security-vulnerability`: This branch name indicates a critical fix for a security vulnerability.

-1. `chore/clean-up-unused-code`: This branch name suggests cleaning up unused code or files in the project.

-Once a branch has fulfilled its purpose, a new pull request (PR) should be created, and assigned to another team member who will be responsible for reviewing the code and merging it into the `dev` branch.
+Once a branch has fulfilled its purpose, create a pull request (PR) and assign it to another team member for code review and merging into the `dev` branch.

 !!! hint

     Once the `dev` branch is stable, the same should be merged to the `main` branch by **creating a PR**.

+### Branch Naming Examples

+Each new branch should have a prefix followed by a descriptive name.
+Here are some examples:

+1. `feat/add-login-page`: Work involving adding a login page feature.
+2. `fix/typo-in-header`: Focus on fixing a typo found in the header section.
+3. `refactor/restructure-database`: Work involving refactoring or restructuring the database architecture.
+4. `docs/update-readme`: Updating the project's README documentation.
+5. `test/add-unit-tests`: Adding unit tests to the project.
+6. `style/change-button-color`: Changing the color of buttons in the user interface.
+7. `hotfix/fix-security-vulnerability`: A critical fix for a security vulnerability.
+8. `chore/clean-up-unused-code`: Cleaning up unused code or files in the project.

 ## Commits